The-Wishlist-Co/docs/quotesvcApi.md

 ```

 ## Delete Quote Line
-Deleting a Quote line marks the quote line as deleted and produces the HTTP response confirming the action.
+Deleting a Quote line marks the quote line as deleted and produces an HTTP response confirming the action.
 If the quote line does not exist, this method returns 404 response.

 Endpoint: ```/api/v1/quote/line/{id}```